Some big U.S. hedge funds loaded up on SPACS, value stocks during first quarter

 Tiger Global added shares of Revolution Healthcare Acquisition Corp and Soaring Eagle Acquistion Corp and trimmed its position in Facebook Inc.

 At the same time, several hedge funds added to financial, energy and consumer companies.
-Third Point added a new position in Carvana Co (CVNA.N) and Uber Technologies Inc (UBER.N), while Epoch Investment Partners added new positions in energy firms such as Exxon Mobil Corp (XOM.N), Pioneer Natural Resources Co (PXD.N) and Diamondback Energy Inc (FANG.O).
+Third Point added a new position in Carvana Co and Uber Technologies Inc, while Epoch Investment Partners added new positions in energy firms such as Exxon Mobil Corp, Pioneer Natural Resources Co and Diamondback Energy Inc.

-Billionaire Ray Dalio's Bridgewater Associates, the largest hedge fund manager in the world, added a new position in General Motors Corp (GM.N), Ecolab Inc (ECL.N) and Johnson Controls International PLC (JCI.N) while selling out of its position in media companies, including the New York Times Co, News Corp and Discovery.
+Billionaire Ray Dalio’s Bridgewater Associates, the largest hedge fund manager in the world, added a new position in General Motors Corp, Ecolab Inc and Johnson Controls International PLC while selling out of its position in media companies, including the New York Times Co, News Corp and Discovery.

 The moves into stocks that benefit from a broadly growing economy came during a quarter in which so-called value stocks - in industries such as financials and materials that rise on economic growth - surged and interest rates rose as investors positioned for a reopening of the global economy after the coronavirus pandemic.